Erica Mena Spreads Legs In Cut-Out Top

 It’s not unusual for the model to rock sexy looks, as she recently shared a revealing photo of herself in a leopard-print dress.

 But this time, Erica’s outfit included a pair of light denim pants, which she rolled up to make into capris.
-The pants featured two, large rips on both sides of her thighs and knees.
+The pants featured two large rips on both sides of her thighs and knees.

 She wore a light green sweater with long sleeves on top.
-The middle of the sweater featured a large cut-out, which was pulled together with a wide, tan belt accent at the top.
+The middle of the sweater featured a large cut-out, which was pulled together with a wide, tan belt accent by the neckline.
 Since Erica opted to go braless and shirtless under the sweater, her cleavage was on full display.

 The model placed her left hand by her hair, as she wore it down in a middle part.
 Her makeup looked very minimal.
-She also spread her legs, and rocked a pair of tan, furry sandals.
+She also spread her legs and rocked a pair of tan, furry sandals.

 The update has received over 68,000 likes so far, and fans have sent her tons of good wishes for her upcoming wedding in the comment section.
 They seemed to be looking forward to the big day.